|

 "Oh, my love!"
 She kissed him tenderly.
 "You have

 been needing me for two weeks.
-Lie back
+Lie back..."
+She pushed him

-him gently onto the bedroll, unlaced his leggings, and lovingly
+gently onto the bedroll, unlaced his leggings, and lovingly stroked

-stroked his penis, coaxing it to full hardness.
-"I have heard
+him, coaxing him to full hardness.
+"I have heard women say,"

-women say," she said, softly, 'that the male member is ugly.
+she said, softly, 'that the male member is ugly.
+But I

-But I think it is beautiful."
-She leant forward and pressed
+think it is beautiful."
+She leaned forward and pressed her

-her lips to his shaft, whispering, "I think that you are
+lips to his shaft, whispering, "I think that you are very

 "That is the most loving thing anyone could say, melmenya,"